 This Policy will be regularly reviewed to incorporate any legislation or regulatory changes.
 Any changes or updates to the Policy will be published on our website.
 By accepting this Policy, you confirm your agreement to regularly check the website for updates which are legally binding to you.
 Some of the provisions contained in this policy may also be superseded by provisions or notices published elsewhere.

 Unsubscribing from our Contact List.

-If you sign up for our newsletter, we process your personal data to send you the newsletter which may include marketing and promotional communications.
-If you would rather not receive these marketing and promotional communications there will be a link at the bottom of each marketing newsletter, which will allow you to unsubscribe, or alternatively you can contact us at email@example.com and we will help you.
+If you sign up for our newsletter, we process your personal data to send you the newsletter which may include marketing and promotional communications and content.
+If you would rather not receive these marketing and promotional communications there will be a link at the bottom of each newsletter, which will allow you to unsubscribe, or alternatively you can contact us at email@example.com and we will help you.

 Deactivating your account.